AlsonSharma/ChatHub-Web-Application/README.md

 1. Clone this repository: `git clone https://github.com/AlsonSharma/ChatHub-Web-Application.git`
 2. Navigate to the project directory: `cd chat-hub-Web-Application`
+3. Navigate to the nodeServer: `cd nodeServer`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the server: `node index.js`
+5. Start the server: `nodemon index.js`
-5. Open `index.html` in your browser.
+6. Open `index.html` in your browser.
-6. Enter your name to join the chat.
+7. Enter your name to join the chat.
-7. Start sending and receiving messages in real-time.
+8. Start sending and receiving messages in real-time.

 ## Dependencies